alchemyplatform/aa-sdk/site/packages/aa-core/provider/sendUserOperation.md

 - `target: Address` - the target of the call (equivalent to `to` in a transaction)
 - `data: Hex` - can be either `0x` or a call data string
 - `value?: bigint` - optionally, set the value in wei you want to send to the target

+### `overrides?: UserOperationOverrides`

+Optional parameter where you can specify override values for `maxFeePerGas`, `maxPriorityFeePerGas` or `paymasterAndData` on the user operation request